 University Processes are activities and tasks undertaken by staff to achieve a consistent output.
 University processes may support policy, workplace agreements, relevant legislation by mapping day to day activities and tasks to be performed by staff.

-In accordance with the Process Framework, University processes must:
+University processes must:

 - Infrastructure Services – Gavin Walsh - email@example.com